Your Cart is Empty

 I am an EMDR Europe practitioner, qualified and accredited to work with both adults and children.
 EMDR and CBT (see Home Page for descriptions and links) are effective therapies for the treatment of trauma.
-A specific child EMDR core-training, and later an EMDR Advanced training, help me to deliver the most ethical and effective trauma-focused treatment he/she can.
+A specific child EMDR core-training, and later an EMDR Advanced training, help me to deliver the most ethical and effective trauma-focused treatment I know.
 These therapies can be very effective when combined with play and art therapy techniques.
 Where clients might not have the language skills or inclination to describe their experience, a drawing or the use of models or clay can be used to access the memory, which can then be processed out using standard trauma focused protocol.
 Where appropriate, body sensations can be used.
 The location of feelings in the body is as useful, if not more useful, than any spoken [interpreted] description.
-Parents can often be involved too (where appropriate) in stabilizing the child through relaxation techniques and psycho-education in the preparation phase, and indeed in delivering the bi-lateral stimulation (tapping, eye movements (EMs), etc) during the desensitization & reprocessing phases.
+Parent/carers can often be involved too (where appropriate) in stabilizing the child through relaxation techniques and psycho-education in the preparation phase, and indeed in delivering the bi-lateral stimulation (tapping, eye movements (EMs), etc) during the desensitization & reprocessing phases.
 Experience with working therapeutically with children has resulted in an intervention that is both dynamic and creative.
 Young people can process out trauma at an incredible rate with the correct assessed intervention and therapeutic relationship.
 It is always a pleasure and a privilege to be a part of such a relationship.
 All our practitioners receive regular supervision from an experienced supervisor as recommended by their professional bodies.
 EMDR practitioners receive regular EMDR supervision in addition with an EMDR Consultant.

 - ensuring action plans are in place and communicated to the family and other professionals